 |

-Planning notice showing that Newport Council granted itself outline planning
+Planning notice showing that Newport Council granted itself outline planning permission, with

+conditions, on 31 October 2000.
 This 're-issued' Notice of Decision was, allegedly, issued unlawfully in 2002.

 | ||||